jstz-dev/dev-wallet/README.md

 1. Open Chrome and navigate to `chrome://extensions/`.
 2. Enable "Developer mode" by toggling the switch in the top right corner.
 3. Click the "Load unpacked" button.
-4. Select the `dist/` directory you have just built.
+4. Select the `apps/signer/dist/` directory that you have just built.

 The extension appears in the extensions toolbar in the browser.